gerardpf2/SuperMonacoGP/README.md

 #### SUPER MONACO GP MODE

-- The current course loops between Italy and Portugal
+- The current course alternates between Italy and Portugal
 - There are opponents (15)
-- There is lap limit (3)
+- There is a lap limit (3)
 - The results are shown at the end

 ## AUTHOR